kaylahrose/techtonica-pair-programming/Techtonica_Knowledge_Checks/KC6: Express Routes on the Eventbrite API/README.md

 ```

 #### Step 3: Create Your Express Routes
-Create a file named app.js and set up your Express application with routes for each of the following five Eventbrite API endpoints: users, events, ticket classes, orders, venues, and organizers.

-- **Friday, August 23, 2024:** It looks like some of pieces of information we request in this KC6 when searching for public events have been deprecated ([By Category](https://eventbrite.com/platform/docs/by-category), [By Date](https://www.eventbrite.com/platform/docs/by-date), [By Location](https://www.eventbrite.com/platform/docs/by-location))
-- **Friday, August 23, 2024:** Please try to see if you are able to get [endpoint expansion details](https://www.eventbrite.com/platform/docs/events) such as venue, organizer, category, etc (5 items); The objective is to work with the response object and share how you are able to display different pieces of information.
+Create a file named app.js and set up your Express application with routes for each of the following [endpoint expansion details](https://www.eventbrite.com/platform/docs/events) such as venue, organizer, category, etc (a total of 5 items); The objective is to work with the response object and share how you are able to display different pieces of information.
 If the API requires that data from your own account, create a dummy event.
 You can also, try making the ticket-expansion example call from the **"Using Expansions to Get Information on an Event"** section, to check to make sure that you are getting a response.

 #### Step 4: Start your app using `node app.js`